lukin0110/docker-recipe-deploywebapp/README.md

 | build      | 697.2 MB |
 | production | 55.67 MB |

+*Notice the size of the build container*

 ## The solution

-The development image creates an unique *artifact* (a tar.giz file) and uploads it S3.
-The production image downloads & extracts the artifact in the Nginx data folder.
+The development image creates an unique *artifact* (a tar.giz file) and uploads it to S3.
+The production image downloads and extracts the artifact in the Nginx data folder.

 ### Build image

-The [development image](Dockerfile) installs all the npm packages and builds the WebApp.
+The [build image](Dockerfile) installs all the npm packages and builds the WebApp.
 The important part of this this image is that it contains an [entrypoint](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#/entrypoint) to create a *tar.gz* file of the compiled WebApp and uploads it to S3.

-The entrypoint:
+Entrypoint snippet:
 ```bash
 case "$1" in
     bash)